marcielynne/survey-request-form/README.md

 - [x] The project contains this nifty README file explaining the project's purpose, functionality, and installation instructions <br>

 Additionally, the app uses the React-ArcGIS library, which is a library of React components that use the ArcGIS API for JavaScript.
 React-ArcGIS uses esri-loader internally to load and interact with the AMD ArcGIS API for JavaScript, and provide a base for building mapping applications.
 More information can be found here: https://github.com/Esri/react-arcgis <br>

-The app is hosted via GitHub pages at [Survey Request Form](https://marcielynne.github.io/survey-request-form-hosted/#/).
-HashRouter was used in the hosted version for compatibility with GitHub pages. <br>

 ## Installing the App